 Caution should be exercised when prescribing TOBI Podhaler to patients with known or suspected neuromuscular dysfunction.

 TOBI Podhaler should be used cautiously in patients with neuromuscular disorders, such as myasthenia gravis or Parkinson's disease, since aminoglycosides may aggravate muscle weakness because of a potential curare-like effect on neuromuscular function.

-Bronchospasm can occur with inhalation of TOBI Podhaler [see ADVERSE REACTIONS].
+Bronchospasm has been reported with inhalation of TOBI Podhaler [see ADVERSE REACTIONS].
 Bronchospasm should be treated as medically appropriate.

 Physicians should consider an audiogram at baseline, particularly for patients at increased risk of auditory dysfunction.

 If a patient reports tinnitus or hearing loss during TOBI Podhaler therapy, the physician should refer that patient for audiological assessment.

 In patients treated with TOBI Podhaler, serum tobramycin concentrations are approximately 1 to 2 mcg/mL one hour after dose administration and do not require routine monitoring.
 Serum concentrations of tobramycin in patients with known or suspected auditory or renal dysfunction or patients treated with a concomitant parenteral aminoglycoside (or other nephrotoxic or ototoxic medications) should be monitored at the discretion of the treating physician.
 If ototoxicity or nephrotoxicity occurs in a patient receiving TOBI Podhaler, tobramycin therapy should be discontinued until serum concentrations fall below 2 mcg/mL.